Master-J/DecalCo/README.md

 # Intallation

 - Download Decal<sup>CO</sup>'s source code
-- Unzip it and copy all files in your Godot project's folder.
+- Unzip it and copy the "decalco" folder into your Godot's project folder.

 # How to use Decal<sup>CO</sup>?